toshi0607/Go-FAQ-Japanese-Edition/original.md

 runtime, along with the run-time type information necessary to support dynamic type checks, reflection, and even panic-time stack traces.

-A simple C "hello, world" program compiled and linked statically using gcc on Linux is around 750 kB, including an implementation of `printf`.
+A simple C “hello, world” program compiled and linked statically using gcc on Linux is around 750 kB, including an implementation of `printf`.
 An equivalent Go program using